rust-lang/book/nostarch/chapter10.md

 we can implement it on the types in our media aggregator.
 Listing 10-13 shows an implementation of the `Summary` trait on the `NewsArticle` struct that uses the headline, the author, and the location to create the return value of `summarize`.
-For the `Tweet` struct, we define `summarize` as the username followed by the entire text of the tweet, assuming that the tweet content is already limited to 280 characters.
+For the `SocialPost` struct, we define `summarize` as the username followed by the entire text of the post, assuming that the post content is already limited to 280 characters.

 src/lib.rs